📊

 Population vs Sample Standard Deviation

-'What does standard deviation tell me?', 'a' => 'Standard deviation measures the spread of data around the mean.
-A small SD means data points cluster tightly around the mean; a large SD means they are spread out.
-In a normal distribution, ~68% of data falls within ±1 SD of the mean.'], ['q' => 'What is IQR and why is it useful?', 'a' => 'The Interquartile Range (Q3 − Q1) covers the middle 50% of your data.
-It is resistant to outliers, unlike the range.
-IQR is used in box plots and to detect outliers: values beyond Q1 − 1.5×IQR or Q3 + 1.5×IQR are considered outliers.'], ]" />
+'What does standard deviation tell me?', 'a' => 'Standard deviation measures how spread out values are around the mean.
+A small SD means data clusters tightly; a large SD means it is spread wide.
+In a normal (bell-curve) distribution, ~68% of data falls within ±1 SD of the mean and ~95% within ±2 SD.'], ['q' => 'What is IQR and why is it useful?', 'a' => 'The Interquartile Range (Q3 − Q1) covers the middle 50% of your data.
+Unlike the range (max − min), IQR is not affected by extreme outliers.
+It is used in box plots and to flag outliers: any value outside Q1 − 1.5×IQR to Q3 + 1.5×IQR is a candidate outlier.'], ['q' => 'What does the skewness value mean?', 'a' => 'Skewness measures asymmetry.
+A value near 0 means roughly symmetric.
+Positive skewness means a long right tail (a few very high values pull the mean up).
+Negative skewness means a long left tail.
+This tool uses Pearson\'s second skewness coefficient: 3(mean−median)/SD.'], ]" />